 sudo chmod 600 /swapfile

-Next, we will mark the file as swap space:
+Next, mark the file for swap usage:

 sudo mkswap /swapfile